cferdinandi/adventure/content/rules.md

 ### Starting the Battle

-When a battle starts, the players and the *Guide* both roll a die.
+When a battle starts, the players and the *Guide* each roll one die.

 If the players have the higher number, they go first.
 If the *Guide* has the higher number, the villains go first.